Gus-The-Forklift-Driver/TimeLogger/README.md

  - [ ] code cleanup and commenting
  - [ ] cross-platform
  - [ ] create ui to visualize the data
- - [ ] gess active web browser page
+ - [ ] guess active web browser page

 # Known Bugs

-* When shutting down the computer the logging end doesnt register propely.
+* ~~When shutting down the computer the logging end doesnt register propely.~~
+* You might need to remove the first empty line on the csv manually